aakechin/Procannot/README.md

 * **input.annotated.checked.tab** - file that contains all of previous data and additional column for each SNP that contains number of strains that has got the same SNP against reference genome;
 * **input.annotated.checked.filtered.tab** - file that contains only SNPs that had 0 value of the previous stage;
 * **input.annotated.checked.filtered.synNonsyn.tab** - file that contains genes' IDs and descriptions and number of synonymous, nonsynonymous SNPs and their ratio from list of SNPs from the previous stage;
-* **input.annotated.checked.filtered.synNonsyn.filtered.tab** - file that contains only genes' IDs that had >=3 nonsynonymous SNPs and dN/dS ratio more than 2.
-Ratios  with divide-by-zero are written as 1000.
+* **input.annotated.checked.filtered.pathways.tab** - file that contains result of gene set enrichment analysis.

 If you want to annotate your data stage-by-stage, you can use functions sepparately.
 For example, for filtering table use the command like the following: